-Depending on the degree of non-compliance with the prescribed quality control standards, the PAOC (Firm Level) may order the accounting entity (AE) to undertake remedial actions, or it may impose other orders.
+Depending on the degree of non-compliance with the prescribed quality control standards, the PAOC (Firm Level) may order the accounting entity ("AE") to undertake remedial actions, and/or impose other orders.

 Quality Control Review Orders